uber-go/nilaway/README.md

-(1) Add `import _ "go.uber.org/nilaway"` to your `tools.go` file (or other file that you use for configuring tool dependencies, see [How can I track tool dependencies for a module?][track-tool-dependencies] from Go Modules documentation for more details) to avoid `go mod tidy` from removing NilAway as a tool dependency.
+(1) Add `import _ "go.uber.org/nilaway"` to your `tools.go` file (or other file that you use for configuring tool dependencies, see [How can I track tool dependencies for a module?][track-tool-dependencies] from Go Modules documentation) to avoid `go mod tidy` from removing NilAway as a tool dependency.

 (2) Run the following commands to add NilAway as a tool dependency to your project:
 ```bash